-As you try to determine how much of your budget to put towards retirement, it’s hard to know how much you ought to have saved up.
+As you try to determine how much of your budget to put towards retirement, it’s hard to know how much you ought to have in a savings account.
 The common wisdom, laid out by Fidelity Investments, is that by the time you retire you should have 8-10 times your salary saved for retirement.

-The standard advice is to try to have your annual salary saved up by age 30, and to basically add that amount again to your retirement account every five years until you retire.
+The standard advice for average retirement savings is to try to have your annual salary saved up by age 30, and to basically add that amount again to your retirement account every five years until you retire.
 That means if you want eight times your salary saved by age 65, you’ll want twice your salary by age 35, three times your salary at 40, etc.

 On the one hand, this is perfectly good advice that most Americans would do well to follow.
 But if you spend any time on Twitter, you may recall some pushback on this recommendation.
 Many people found the idea of saving twice your salary by age 35 so implausible that it became a meme.